SomethingPinkGmbH/.github/profile/README.md

 In our past professional lives, we created, managed, and contributed to several well-known open source projects.
 Something Pink is our new avenue of adventure and creativity.

+### Games

+We will provide insight into the source code for our games with additional DLCs for those who are interested in studying the source code for personal use.
+More details on the licensing will be announced with our first game.

+### Broomrocket

+[Broomrocket](https://github.com/broomrocket) is a slowly evolving suite of ?-to-3D tools with a long-term mission and vision: **Broom goes vroom!**

 ### Community

 You can find us on [YouTube](https://www.youtube.com/@somethingpink) as well as on [Steam](https://store.steampowered.com/developer/somethingpink).
 If you prefer to engage with us on GitHub directly, you can participate in [discussions](https://github.com/orgs/somethingpinkgmbh/discussions) or open an issue in the relevant repository.